cannonQ/ergo_socials_framework/docs/admin-application-framework.md

 Applicants must:

-- Be a current Sigmanauts member
+- Be a current Sigmanauts member [CAN BEEN SEEN AS BIAS, HOW TO EXPAND IN 2026?]
 - Have a minimum 6–12 months of active participation in the Ergo ecosystem (Discord, Telegram, GitHub, Reddit, Twitter forums, governance, or community initiatives)
 - Be known by multiple existing members, not just one admin